 Fordham University Press released my book on October 3, 2017.

-If you need further convincing (hey, I don’t blame you), read the advance praise from a historian, an author, a journalist, a public policy advocate, and an art gallery owner.
+If you need further convincing (hey, I don’t blame you), read praise from a historian, an author, a journalist, a public policy advocate, and an art gallery owner:

 “Left Bank of the Hudson presents a well-researched slice of life in the transformation of Jersey City’s formerly dismal downtown-waterfront district to a new ‘gold coast’ as it details how a group of urban-pioneer artists attempted to save through adaptive use one of the area’s most important manufacturing buildings.”—Randall Gabrielan, Monmouth County (N.J.) historian and author of Hoboken: History and Architecture at a Glance